kabiromohd/Divvy-Analytics-Dashboard-Project/README.md

 -  There are a number of schemas and SQL file that have been created in dbt for the purpose of the project, copy them into the appropriate folders

-- run dbt build you get the following DAG
+- run dbt build and you get the following DAG

 ![project DAG](https://github.com/user-attachments/assets/6c1db069-f233-414a-b544-0424d4a9dfdc)

-- After a succesful dbt build you should the below.
+- After a succesful dbt build run, you should have the below.

 ![dbt build output](https://github.com/user-attachments/assets/4beb04ca-72c3-4ec2-984d-034b04cc3ffb)

 - On the dbt dashboard go to deploy code on dbt cloud.

-- Create a production environment, create a job and trigger the job manually.
+- Create a production environment, create a job and trigger a job manually.

 - You can also setup a cron job to implement the job at certain intervals as in below: